cilium/cilium/Documentation/policy/intro.rst

 ----

 endpointSelector
-  Selects the endpoints to which the policy rules contained must be applied to.
-  All endpoints which match the labels specified in the `endpointSelector` will have the policy rules applied to.
+  Selects the endpoints which the policy rules apply to.
+The policy rules will be applied to all endpoints which match the labels specified in the `endpointSelector`.
 See the `LabelSelector` section for additional details.

 ingress
   List of rules which must apply at ingress of the endpoint, i.e. to all